“Under trees, the urban dweller might restore his troubled soul and find the blessing of a creative pause,” said German architect Walter Gropius.

 As per the tree census, we just have about 30-40 lakhs trees, which is just at par with the current population that is growing rapidly.

+Whereas in the USA for example, there are ample amounts of timberland for sale, the same cannot be said for other countries.
 Developers acquire land and start creating concrete jungles, ignoring the tree cover.
 The air quality of Pune has also seen a drastic drop due to the increase in carbon dioxide levels.

 Various animals and birds have also disappeared from the city because of lack of native trees to nest.
 Moreover, around 800 two-wheelers are registered everyday in Pune, increasing the burden to replenish the quality of air.
 This then causes a hot bed of various respiratory diseases.